openmsi/openmsistream/openmsistream/services/examples/README.md

 and then starting/stopping/removing it with:

 ```
-ManageService RunnableExampleServiceTest start
+ManageService ScriptExampleServiceTest start
-ManageService RunnableExampleServiceTest stop_and_remove
+ManageService ScriptExampleServiceTest stop_and_remove
 ```

-Running this successfully will create a file called `script_example_service_test_[timestamp].txt` in the directory at `[absolute_path_to_output_dir]`; timestamped lines will continue to be written to the file as the Service is automatically rerun until is is stopped.
+Running this successfully will create a file called `script_example_service_test.txt` in the directory at `[absolute_path_to_output_dir]`; timestamped lines will be written to the file when the Python code is run.
+On Windows, the Service will be restarted each time it completes and so there will be several lines in the file and more will be added until the Service is stopped.